smartnodes-lab/tensorlink/README.md

 A wrapper around `torch.nn.Module` objects designed to simplify the process of running models across multiple devices or nodes.
 It automatically parses and distributes model submodules across worker nodes, making efficient use of available compute.
-Crucially, it preserves the standard PyTorch interface, including `forward`, `backward`, and `parameters` — allowing developers to integrate it into existing codebases with minimal friction.
+Crucially, it preserves the standard PyTorch interface, including `forward`, `backward`, and `parameters`, allowing developers to integrate it into existing codebases with minimal friction.
 Tensorlink supports both model parallelism and data parallelism, and handles synchronization and communication between distributed components behind the scenes, streamlining complex workflows.